 An automated dispatching platform informed by the machine learning engine creates focused task lists and dispatches the appropriate technician.
 The dispatching platform then tracks the status of the tasks and feeds it back to the machine learning engine to verify if the issue was resolved.

 An online/app-based marketplace consisting of ZTRIC certified technicians and/or other support staff such as cleaners, allows available technicians to pick up jobs from the dispatching platform, complete them, and get paid.

 The consumer self-service app also allows panel owners to view the performance of their solar energy system.
 It provides information on the health of the system, its production, cost savings, and their contributions to a ‘green’ environment.
 The app also allows the collection of Green Karma points that can be donated to ZTRIC’s Green Karma initiative.

 By using ThinkBridge’s AI-enabled operations and maintenance platform to automatically monitor the health of all their systems, and automatically trigger notifications to dispatch the appropriate personnel, ZTRIC was able to dramatically scale its operations and provide a round-the-clock service and preventive maintenance guarantee to its customers (solar panel owners) ensuring the best performance and ROI of their solar panels.

-In the future, ZTRIC intends to continue expanding its use of data and AI throughout its value chain to better integrate their resources, and make quicker, more informed decisions to optimize the performance, reliability, resilience and security of its business and energy grid.
+In the future, ZTRIC intends to continue expanding its use of data and AI throughout its value chain to better integrate its resources, and make quicker, more informed decisions to optimize the performance, reliability, resilience, and security of its business and energy grid.